Understanding the Injected Provider API

 Q: Why won't my DApp connect to OKX Wallet?

-from user-initiated actions due to browser security restrictions.
+A: Ensure you're calling connect() from user-initiated actions due to browser security restrictions.

 Transaction Problems